Both introverts and cats can take a long time to form a bond with others, making us appear aloof to strangers.

 I love cats, but due to my nomadic lifestyle, I haven’t been able to have one of my own in recent years.
 Nevertheless, spending time with my new friend, I couldn’t help but draw some comparisons between myself, an introvert, and the felines who live among us.
-Of course, not all introverts — or cats — are alike, but for me, the similarities between them are striking.
-Cats are basically our spirit animal.
-Here’s how.
+Of course, not all introverts — or cats! — are exactly alike, but really, the similarities are striking.

 How Introverts and Cats Are the Same

 Both introverts and cats can take awhile to form a bond, and we may appear aloof to strangers.
 Once someone has made us feel seen — someone who passes the “you’re actually kind of OK” test — this rare person automatically levels up to VIP in our world.

 This makes us want to cuddle up on their figurative (or literal) lap and engage in hours of deep, meaningful conversation about anything and everything from our private inner thoughts to the world’s great mysteries.
 Acquaintances and small talk be damned.
 We found a person who makes us purr, rather than our usual slinking off for a nap or disappearing into a daydream.

 In the full bloom of a new connection, whether platonic or intimate, we introverts feel warm, fuzzy, and in a rare turn of events, understood.
 We want to share the parts of ourselves we rarely reveal, and in turn, learn as much as we can about the other person’s inner world, too.